voschezang/coding-handbook/quotes.md

 **Unsorted**

 Don't make fun of:
-* People who still use hard drives.
+* Systems that use hard drives.
-* People who use backward slashes in paths.
+* Systems that use backward slashes in paths.